abaer123/gitlab-agent/doc/kas_request_routing.md

 Each `kas` instance keeps track of agents connected to it in Redis.
 For each agent it stores a serialized protobuf object with information about the agent.
 When an agent disconnects, `kas` removes all corresponding information from Redis.
 For both events `kas` publishes a notification to a [pub-sub channel](https://redis.io/topics/pubsub) in Redis.

 Each agent, while logically a single entity, can have multiple replicas (multiple `Pod`s) in a cluster. `kas` needs to accommodate for that and record per-replica (essentially per-connection) information.
+Each connection is given a unique identified that is used together with agent id to identify a particular `agentk` instance.

 gRPC can keep more than one tcp connection open for a single target host.
 When we say "connection" above, we mean an open `GetConfiguration()` streaming request, not a tcp connection. `agentk` only ever has at most one `GetConfiguration()` streaming request running and that is what `kas` cares about, it does not "see" idle tcp connections as that is handled by the gRPC framework.